Deep Policy Iteration with Integer Programming for Inventory Management: Inventory Management Application

 Similarly, the optimization problem can be written as

-where $\bf{I}^{\prime}$ is implicitly a function of \textbf{I, x} and $D$.
-As discussed before, this inventory replenishment problem takes exactly the same form as the general problem of \S \ref{sec:general_model}.
-It can be solved using Bellman recursion which is unfortunately computationally intractable.
-Hence, in what follows we will discuss how the framework developed in \S \ref{sec:general_PARL} can be effectively used to solve such problems.
+where \( \mathbf{I}^{\prime} \) is implicitly a function of \( \mathbf{I}, \mathbf{x} \), and \( D \).
+As discussed before, this inventory replenishment problem takes exactly the same form as the general problem in \S \ref{sec:general_model}.
+It can be solved using Bellman recursion, which is unfortunately computationally intractable.
+Hence, in what follows, we will discuss how the framework developed in \S \ref{sec:general_PARL} can be effectively used to solve such problems.